-A student's perspective on the Humanities Master's Degree (MA): “The graduate program in Humanities at CSUDH has opened many doors for me.
+Keith R. Heffner, a Humanities Master of Arts student: “The graduate program in Humanities at CSUDH has opened many doors for me.
 To those who are thinking about enrolling: just do it.
 To those working on it now: don't give up, it's worth the effort!”
-(Keith R. Heffner)

-A student's perspective on the Humanities Minor: "the most useful, philosophical, and practical 'connecting of the dots' that has ever happened in my life."
-(Tim Trevathan)
+Tim Trevathan, a Humanities Minor student, calls the Minor "the most useful, philosophical, and practical 'connecting of the dots' that has ever happened in my life."

 Dana Belu, Heidegger, Reproductive Technology & The Motherless Age (Palgrave Macmillan, forthcoming, 2017).

 Benito Gomez, "La función de la casa y el contradictorio concepto de cordura en Don Quijote,"Bulletin of the Cervantes Society of America, 36.1 (2016): 105-22